 "Individuals play the game, but teams beat the odds." -- Navy SEAL team saying

 Yet as with most service initiatives, it is at the individual level that people can do the greatest good for veterans.
-By understanding the needs of job seeking veterans of your acquaintance, you can have a profoundly positive effect on one or many members of America's finest.
+By understanding the needs of job-seeking veterans of your acquaintance, you can have a profoundly positive effect on one or many members of America's finest.

 The job-search process, however, is profoundly lonely.
-Candidly, success or failure in the job search is indeed primarily the result of individual focus, effort, and luck.
-But the veteran job seeker is not alone and the many citizens who seek opportunities to assist are proof of this support and sea of goodwill.
+Candidly, success or failure in the job search is indeed primarily the result of individual focus, effort and luck.
+But the veteran job seeker is not alone, and the many citizens who seek opportunities to assist are proof of this support and sea of goodwill.
 Good intentions are not enough, though, and some well-intentioned support efforts can actually be counterproductive.